Books About Libraries & Librarians

 Book Summary

-This novel imagines a United States where a nationalistic law called PACT, Preserving American Culture and Traditions Act, rules the land.
+This novel imagines a United States where a nationalistic law called PACT, the Preserving American Culture and Traditions Act, rules the land.
 While it was sold as a way to preserve American values after an economic collapse, it’s being used as an excuse for violence and discrimination against minorities.

 The book is largely told from the perspective of Bird, a twelve-year-old boy, who lives with his father after his Chinese-American mother left when he was nine.
 They live in a small dorm room at the college where his father was a professor and is now a librarian.
 However, the library is missing many books banned under PACT, including basic history and cultural works.